-It is also home to large public spaces where there are many events, pop-ups and general relaxing.
-Federation Square has some excellent restaurants, quirky shops, design studios, art galleries and really just a lot of cool and interesting stuff to explore!
+It is also home to large public spaces where there are many events, pop-ups, and generally relaxing.
+Federation Square has some excellent restaurants, quirky shops, design studios, art galleries, and really just a lot of cool and interesting stuff to explore.

-But it is its unique architecture and particularly its famous clocks that make it the centre of Melbourne.
+But it is its unique architecture and particularly its famous clocks that make it the center of Melbourne and an Australian landmark.

-The Block Arcade is a beautiful art deco style arcade in the centre of Melbourne.
-It is home to some lovely shops – Haigh’s chocolates are a local favourite – and the gorgeous, Instagram friendly Hopetoun tea rooms.
+The Block Arcade is a beautiful art deco-style arcade in the center of Melbourne.
+It is home to some lovely shops – Haigh’s chocolates are a local favorite – and the gorgeous, Instagram-friendly Hopetoun tea rooms.

 Melbourne is renowned for having the best shopping in Australia.
 Head to Little Collins Street, particularly the area between Swanston and Elizabeth streets, and investigate local brands like Scanlon and Theodore and wonderful Aesop.